dquinnfrank/will-it-blend/README.md

 setup.py can do this by running it with the argument -p, such as python setup.py -p [path_to_blender_executable] .
 Any custom modules imported by generate_image.py must be placed into [blender_version]/2.72/scripts/modules .
 This is due to the fact that blender runs its own python interpreter. setup.py can do this when the -c option is used, such as: python setup.py -c .
 This will copy all files from the folder data_generation/blender_scripts to the modules folder.
+The OpenEXR bindings for python must be installed.
+This can be done manually by navigating to the OpenEXR-1.2.0 folder and running that module's setup.py.
+The root setup.py for this project can do it by running it with the -e option, such as: python setup.py -e .

 Other Information: